indiepopart/okta-blog/_source/_posts/2020-09-04-spring-session.md

 docker stop docker_webapp3_1
 ```

-Check the SERVERUSED cookie to verify that HAProxy redispatched the request to a different node, and the sessionId has changed, meaning the old session was lost.
+Check the SERVERUSED cookie to verify that HAProxy re-dispatched the request to a different node, and the sessionId has changed, meaning the old session was lost.

 # Session Sharing with Spring Session

 Storing sessions in an individual node can affect scalability.
 When scaling up, active sessions will remain in the original nodes and traffic will not be spread equally among nodes.
 Also, when a node fails, the session in that node is lost.
 With Session Sharing, the user session lives in a shared data storage that all server nodes can access.

 Then, for a transparent failover, with the `redispatch` option in HAProxy, let's add session sharing between nodes with Spring Session.
-For this tutorial we are using MySQL for the session storage.
+For this tutorial, we are using MySQL for the session storage.

 First, add the following dependencies to the `pom.xml`: